saintzaw/tp/docs/team/denzelcjy.md

 # Denzel Chen - Project Portfolio Page

-## Project: Modganiser
+## Overview

-Modganiser is effortless module planning at your fingertips via the Command Line Interface (CLI), focused on helping Information Security Undergraduates graduate in 4 years.
+Modganiser facilitates effortless module planning at your fingertips via the Command Line Interface (CLI), focused on helping Information Security Undergraduates graduate on time in 4 years.
 It provides a platform to plan all 4 years of your modules to ensure that you meet your graduation requirements.
-Built on Java, Modganiser can definitely get your module plan up faster than traditional Graphical User Interface (GUI) apps if you can type fast.
+Built to run on Java 11, Modganiser can definitely get your module plan up faster than traditional Graphical User Interface (GUI) applications if you can type fast.

 ## Summary of contributions